Words of Wisdom

-If you join a retreat, you are making a time commitment, and we'll ask you to set aside other work.
-You will be working from 9 a.m. to 5 p.m. each day in Evans Library.
+One aspect of a retreat is helping you delevop good writing habits, including accountablility for getting your writing done.
+If you join a retreat,we'll expect you to set aside other work.
+You will be working from 9 a.m. to 5 p.m. each day.
 Most of the time is spent writing alone, in the company of other writers.
-Each day you receive 30-45 minutes of individual coaching on what you are writing.
-At noon, we eat as a group and share information about resources or answer questions you may have.
-Lunches and snacks are provided as part of the Retreat.
+Each day you receive 30-45 minutes of individual coaching.
+At noon, we eat as a group and share information about resources or answer questions.
+Lunches and light snacks are provided.

 To participate, you must meet the following criteria: